-In order to examine the effect of each factor influencing economic growth, a series of time series regression analyses using Ordinary Least Squares (OLS) estimation technique were carried out.
-Table 3 lists the main results of two regression analyses, which have been rectified using the residual tests.
-Regression (1) is an analysis using all five explained variables; regression (2) is the result acquired after taking off the weakest variable kc (consumption share of RGDP).
-All the coefficients are significant at 5 per cent level or better in regression (2).
+In order to examine the effect of each factor influencing real GPD without government expenditure (hereafter, RGDP) and economic growth, a series of time series regression analyses using the OLS estimation technique were carried out.
+Table III lists the main results of the time series regression analysis, which has been rectified using the residual tests.
+This time series regression is an analysis using all five explained variables.
+An autoregressive AR (5) term was introduced to control problems of serial correlation: it also significantly improves the predictive capacity of the model.
+All the coefficients are significant at 5 per cent level or better in the estimated time series regression.

-Table 3 Economic growth and countrywide economic variables (The results of the time series regression using OLS)
+Table III Economic growth and countrywide economic indicators (The results of the time series regression using OLS)

-Dependent variable: real GDP per capita (without government expenditure)
+Dependent variable: Change of real GDP

-(1) (2)

 Government size

-0.760 0.715

-Government share of real GDP (0.347) (0.342)
+Government share of real GDP 8988.64 (3521.19)

-Square term of the government share of real GDP -0.014 (0.006) -0.013 (0.006)
+Square term of the government share of real GDP -169.15 (48.88)

 Investment

-0.445 0.409

-Investment share of real GDP (0.135) (0.128)
+Investment share of real GDP -2075.06 (303.16)

 Consumption

--0.100

-Consumption share of real GDP (0.125)
+Consumption share of real GDP 1717.79 (485.46)

 Openness

-0.295 0.253

-Openness in constant prices (0.109) (0.096)
+Openness in constant prices 849.74 (129.28)

-R-squared 0,977 0,977
+R-squared 0.71

-Adjusted R-squared 0,971 0,972
+Adjusted R-squared 0.61

-F-statistic 165,242 190,985
+F-statistic 6.93

-Prob(F-statistic) 0,000 0,000
+Prob(F-statistic) 0.00

-Number of observations 45 45
+Number of observations 45

-Notes: AR (3) term introduced to control problems of serial correlation is not listed here.
+Notes: AR (5) term introduced to control problems of serial correlation is not listed here.
 Standard errors are shown in parentheses.